Aliases for TIMM8A Gene

 GeneCards Summary for TIMM8A Gene

 TIMM8A (Translocase Of Inner Mitochondrial Membrane 8 Homolog A (Yeast)) is a Protein Coding gene.
-Diseases associated with TIMM8A include mohr-tranebjaerg syndrome and jensen syndrome.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Mitochondrial Protein Import.
+Diseases associated with TIMM8A include Mohr-Tranebjaerg Syndrome and Jensen Syndrome.
+Among its related pathways are Mitochondrial protein import and Transport to the Golgi and subsequent modification.
 An important paralog of this gene is TIMM8B.

 UniProtKB/Swiss-Prot for TIMM8A Gene

 Mitochondrial intermembrane chaperone that participates in the import and insertion of some multi-pass transmembrane proteins into the mitochondrial inner membrane.
 Also required for the transfer of beta-barrel precursors from the TOM complex to the sorting and assembly machinery (SAM complex) of the outer membrane.
 Acts as a chaperone-like protein that protects the hydrophobic precursors from aggregation and guide them through the mitochondrial intermembrane space.
 The TIMM8-TIMM13 complex mediates the import of proteins such as TIMM23, SLC25A12/ARALAR1 and SLC25A13/ARALAR2, while the predominant TIMM9-TIMM10 70 kDa complex mediates the import of much more proteins.
 Probably necessary for normal neurologic development.